-Governor DeSantis, Florida's Secretary of State Laurel M. Lee and the Florida Department of State have made elections integrity a top priority.
+Governor DeSantis, Florida's Secretary of State Cord Byrd and the Florida Department of State have made elections integrity a top priority.

 Florida was a model for successful election administration in the 2020 election cycle, and we continue to seek ways to improve our processes.

-Explore this site, the videos and the links provided to learn more about how Florida works hard to ensure that your vote is safe, secure and counted.
+Explore this site and the links provided to learn more about how Florida works hard to ensure that your vote is safe, secure and counted.

 In addition to reviewing formal Elections Fraud Complaint forms, of which the Department received 262 in 2020, the Department also continually receives and reviews complaints and information containing allegations of elections fraud from other sources, including but not limited to emails and telephone calls from the public, Supervisors of Elections, other local and state officials, and law enforcement.
 If, after a preliminary investigation, there is reason to believe that elections fraud may have occurred, the Department refers the information to the statewide prosecutor, the relevant state attorney, or an appropriate law enforcement agency for further investigation and prosecution.

 The Florida Secretary of State’s Office oversees voting systems certification.
 Any voting system used in an election in Florida must first be tested and approved for purchase and use.
 The State rigorously tests voting systems to ensure the integrity of our elections process.